Alberta Youth Parliament: Activities

 AYP holds an annual session from December 26 to 31.
 The focus of session is the parliamentary sittings where the members learn parliamentary procedure and debate legislation on topics of interest.
 In addition to the parliamentary procedure and debating activities, members attending the annual session participate in various social action and devotional events.

 The parliament hosts smaller events throughout the year that are tailored towards aspects such as public speaking and debate, and community service.
 It also partakes in a miniature session every May Long Weekend.
 Every second year, the four western Canadian youth parliaments participate in a joint-mini session which is hosted on a rotating basis.
 In its off-years, AYP hosts a normal mini-session.

 AYP is a founding member of the Western Canada Youth Parliament.
 It was also a founding member and participant in the now-defunct Youth Parliament of Canada/Parlement jeunesse du Canada.

 Organizational structure

 The Executive Committee consists of the Premier, the Leader of the Opposition, the Deputy Premier, and the Deputy Leader of the Opposition (formerly known as the Alternate Leader of the Opposition).
 They are elected at Session by the members of the parliament and serve a one-year term.
 The Executive Committee is colloquially referred to as the "Front Four" and they run the parliament by appointing the Front Bench: Ministers for the Cabinet and Deputies for the Shadow Cabinet.
-The current Executive Committee, elected at the 102nd Session, is Sarah Clark as Premier, Ajminder Sanghotra as Leader of the Opposition, Kaydence Gillespie as Deputy Premier, and Daniel Zander as Deputy Leader of the Opposition.
+The current Executive Committee, elected at the 105th Session, is Daniel Zander as Premier, Ajminder Sanghotra as Leader of the Opposition, Monisha Velmurugan as Deputy Premier, and Sofia Ibrahimi as Deputy Leader of the Opposition.